fieldtrip/website/tutorial/nirs_multichannel.md

 ## Procedure

 Analyses can be conducted in many different ways and in different orders, depending on the data and on the experimental design.
 In the [single channel](/tutorial/nirs_singlechannel) tutorial we introduced you to one order of analysis steps.
-The order of steps for this specific tutorial is as follows (see the figure below for an overview
+The order of steps for this specific tutorial is as follows (see the figure below for an overview):

 * read data & downsample
 * remove bad channels
 * define epochs
 * transform optical densities to changes in oxyhemoglobin (oxyHb) and deoxyhemoglobin (deoxyHb) concentration
 * separate functional from systemic responses (signal conditioning)
 * filter; i.e. temporal processing
 * subtract reference channel; i.e. spatial processing
 * anti-correlate oxyHb/deoxyHb-traces per channel
 * plot results

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_multichannel_analysis_steps.png" width="400" %}